sunghunbae/BE2/README.md

 ```

 For example, 10 ensemble structures would result in a range of
-rotational correlation times.
+rotational correlation times (1/(6Diso)).
 In this mouse Prion(89-230) example,
-about 1000 ensemble structures provide a practical convergency
+averaging of about 1000 ensemble structures leads to
+practical convergency at which fluctuation of 1/(6Diso)
-(1/(6Diso) fluctuation less than 0.2 ns or less).
+is less than 0.2 ns.

 ```
 $ grep Diso prp_*.out